LunZhang-BTBU/IAAS/README.md

 ![](./Gif/IAAS01.gif)

 ## Installation
-Pykan can be installed from GitHub.
+IAAS can be installed from GitHub.

 **Pre-requisites:**